Hareshku/NeuroFocus/README.md

-Project Abstract

-This project explores the integration of Brain–Computer Interfaces (BCI) with empathetic AI to improve human productivity and well-being.
-Using multimodal signals such as EEG, PPG, accelerometer, and gyroscope data, the system monitors mental states including stress, focus, and engagement in real time.
-The collected signals are processed by an AI agent that provides personalized feedback and guidance through activities such as deep breathing, music, or reading.
-Unlike existing wearables that only track physical health, this solution creates a closed feedback loop—detecting the user’s state, suggesting interventions, and validating their effectiveness.
-By bridging neuroscience and AI, the project aims to empower individuals—students, professionals, and everyday users—to manage stress, sustain focus, and enhance productivity through adaptive, evidence-based support.
+**NeuroFocus**

+**NeuroFocus** combines Brain–Computer Interface (BCI) technology with an empathetic AI agent to bridge the gap between the human mind and digital interaction.
+It reads brain and body signals (like EEG, PPG, and motion data) to understand a user’s mental state.
+Such as focus, stress, or fatigue and responds intelligently through an LLM-powered assistant.
+This AI adapts the interface, guides relaxation or learning activities, provides emotional support, and can even help people with limited mobility communicate naturally.
+NeuroFocus aims to create a more human-centered, adaptive, and supportive technology experience driven directly by the user’s brain signals.